fiberplane/fpx/packages/client-library-otel/README.md

 If it is not defined, the middleware will do nothing.
 This means you can safely deploy your Hono app to any cloud environment, and by default, it will not collect and send telemetry data.

-The FPX cli (`npx @fiberplane/studio`) should help you initialize your project correctly, but if you want to connect your api to FPX Studio manually, you can add or modify this variable with, e.g., `FPX_ENDPOINT=http://localhost:8788/v1/traces` in your environment variable file.
+The Fiberplane cli (`npx @fiberplane/studio`) should help you initialize your project correctly, but if you want to connect your api to Fiberplane Studio manually, you can add or modify this variable with, e.g., `FPX_ENDPOINT=http://localhost:8788/v1/traces` in your environment variable file.

 ```sh
 echo -e '\nFPX_ENDPOINT=http://localhost:8788/v1/traces\n' >> .dev.vars